Compliance & Enforcement

 Ongoing Compliance Oversight

 Certified vendors remain subject to continued monitoring after initial verification.
-CRV may review material changes in vendor presentation, operational consistency, associated documentation, or customer-facing practices as part of ongoing oversight.
+CRV may review material changes in documentation, presentation, fulfillment, or customer-facing practices.

 Review-Based Intervention